heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 Dependencies management is a very important (yet tricky) topic.
 In the context of this course, you will not go any deeper as you will cover in other future courses.

+In this course, you will use the **[picocli](https://picocli.info/)** library to create command-line applications for most of your practical works.
+It is a modern library for building powerful, user-friendly, command line applications in Java with subcommands, options, positional parameters, help messages, etc.

+The documentation of picocli is very well written and you will find many examples to help you to create your own command-line applications.
+We have only scratched the surface of what picocli can do in the context of this course.
+Feel free to explore the documentation to learn more.

+In this chapter, you have also learned how to use Git to version your project and share it with other developers.

 ### Test your knowledge